 Heroin is often abused by smoking it, shooting it up through injection, or snorting it after being crushed into powdered form.
 Each of these techniques takes effect on the body at varying speeds.
 For example, injecting heroin directly into the bloodstream produces the most potent effects at the quickest rate, whereas the method of snorting takes slightly longer to deliver the full extent of the high.
-Many heroin users opt for smoking or snorting as their preferred method of administration, as the risk of contracting blood-born illnesses such as HIV/AIDS can be avoided through these routes.
+Many heroin users opt for smoking or snorting as their preferred method of administration, as the risk of contracting blood-borne illnesses such as HIV/AIDS can be avoided through these routes.
 Conversely, overdose and death are still two very real threats linked to all three methods of abuse.

-World Health Organization (WHO) revealed that, in recent years, heroin is held responsible for a sizable portion of drug overdose related deaths and has contributed to mortality rates related to Acquired Immunodeficiency Syndrome (AIDS).
-The Center for Control and Prevention (CDC) also states that heroin deaths have doubled across 28 states in the United States.
+World Health Organization (WHO) revealed that, in recent years, heroin is responsible for a sizable portion of drug overdose related deaths and has contributed to mortality rates related to Acquired Immunodeficiency Syndrome (AIDS).
+The Center for Control and Prevention (CDC) also states that heroin deaths have quadrupled across the United States.